eslint-community/eslint-plugin-eslint-plugin/docs/rules/prefer-object-rule.md

 When autofixing, any `schema` or `deprecated` properties that the deprecated function-style format exposed directly on the exported function are ported over into the `meta` object.

+Static values (literals, or arrays/objects of literals) are inlined directly into `meta`:

 Before:

 ```js